Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 Smoked paprika salmon with mango salsa on a white plate.

-Variations for paprika on salmon
+Variations for smoked paprika on salmon

 • If you like more spice in your salmon, add 1/2 teaspoon of cayenne pepper or chili powder to the seasoning mix.